 Chandra Shekhar Singh

-Shri Chandra Shekhar was born on July 1, 1927, in a farmer’s family in village Ibrahimpatti in District Ballia, Uttar Pradesh.
-He was President of the Janata Party from 1977 to 1988.
-Shri Chandra Shekhar was attracted to politics from his student days and was known as a fire-brand idealist with revolutionary fervour.
-After his Master’s Degree in Political Science from Allahabad University (1950–51), he joined the Socialist Movement.
-He had the privilege of having been associated very closely with Acharya Narendra Dev.
-He was elected Secretary of the District Praja Socialist Party, Ballia.
-Within a year, he was elected Joint Secretary of the U.P.
+Shri Chandra Shekhar was born on July 1, 1927, in village Ibrahimpatti, District Ballia, Uttar Pradesh, into a farmer family.
+He was the President of the Janata Party from 1977 to 1988.
+Shri Chandra Shekhar was attracted to politics from his student days and was known as a fire-brand idealist along with revolutionary wrestler.
+After a master's degree (1950–51) in political science from the University of Allahabad, he joined the socialist movement.
+He had the privilege of being very closely associated with Acharya Narendra Dev.
+He was elected Secretary of District Praja Socialist Party, Ballia.
 State Praja Socialist Party.
-In 1955–56 he took over as General Secretary of the U.P., State Praja Socialist Party.
+In 1955–56, he took charge of the state general secretary of UP, the Rajya Praja Socialist Party.

 In 1962, he was elected to the Rajya Sabha from Uttar Pradesh.
-He joined the Indian National Congress in January 1965.
-In 1967 he was elected General Secretary of the Congress Parliamentary Party.
-As a Member of Parliament he made a mark by taking keen interest in espousing the cause of the downtrodden and pleading for policies for rapid social change.
-In this context, when he attacked the disproportionate growth of monopoly houses with State patronage, he came in conflict with the centres of power.
+In January 1965, he joined the Indian National Congress.
+In 1967, he was elected General Secretary of the Congress Parliamentary Party.
+As a Member of Parliament, he made a mark, taking a keen interest in protecting the interests of Dalits and seeking policies for rapid social change.
+In this context, when they attacked the increase in the proportion of monopoly houses with state patronage, they came into conflict with centers of power.

-He came to be as 'Young Turk' leader for his conviction, courage and integrity in the fight against vested interested.
-He founded and edited YOUNG INDIAN, a weekly published from Delhi in 1969.
-Its editorial had the distinction of being among the most quoted ones of the time.
-During the Emergency (June 1975 to March 1977) YOUNG INDIAN had to be closed down.
+He came as 'Young Turk' leader for his conviction, courage, and honesty in the fight against vested interests.
+In 1969, he founded and edited 'Young Indian', a weekly published from Delhi.
+It was one of the most cited in its editorials at the time.
+YOUNG INDIAN had to be shut down during the Emergency (June 1975 to March 1977).
 It resumed regular publication in February 1989.
-He is the Chairman of its Editorial Advisory Board.
+He was the chairman of its editorial advisory board.

-Shri Chandra Sekhar has always stood against politics of personalities and has favoured politics of ideology and social change.
-This propelled him more towards Shri Jayaprakash Narayan and his idealist view of life during the turbulant days of 1973–75.
-He soon became a focal point of dissent within the Congress Party.
+Mr. Chandrasekhar has always stood against the politics of personality and favored the politics of ideology and social change.
+This motivated him more towards Sri Jayaprakash Narayan and his idealistic view of life during the turbulent days of 1973–75.
+He soon became the focal point of discontent within the Congress party.

-When Emergency was declared on June 25, 1975, he was arrested under Maintenance of Internal Security Act inspite of the fact that he was a member of the Central Election Committee and Working Committee, top bodies of the Indian National Congress.
-Shri Chandra Sekhar was among the few individuals in the then ruling party who was imprisoned during the Emergency.
-He has always rejected the politics of power and opted for the politics of commitment to democratic values and social change.
+When a state of emergency was declared on 25 June 1975, he was arrested under the maintenance of the Internal Security Act, although he was a member of the Central Election Committee and the Working Committee, the apex body of the Indian National Congress.
+Mr. Chandra Shekhar was one of the few persons in the then ruling party who was imprisoned during the Emergency.
+He always rejected the politics of power and opted for a politics of democratic values and commitment to social change.

-His diary, written in Hindi while undergoing imprisonment during the Emergency period, was later published under the title ‘Meri Jail Diary’.
-A well-known compilation of his writings is ‘Dynamics of Social Change’.
-Shri Chandra Shekhar undertook a marathon walk (Padayatra) through the country from Kanyakumari in the deep South to Rajghat (Samadhi of Mahatma Gandhi) in New Delhi covering a distance of nearly 4260 kms from January 6, 1983 to June 25, 1983.
-The Padayatra was undertaken to renew rapport with the masses and to understand their pressing problems.
+His diary written in Hindi during imprisonment during the Emergency was later published under the title 'Merry Jail Diary'.
+Shri Chandra Shekhar undertook a marathon voyage (padayatra) across the country, covering a distance of approximately 4260 km from 6 January 1983 to 25 June 1983 from Kanyakumari, Rajghat (Samadhi of Mahatma Gandhi) in the deep south in New Delhi.
+The rapport with the public was initiated to renew and understand their pressing problems.

-He has established about fifteen Bharat Yatra Centres in various parts of the country including Kerala, Tamil Nadu, Karnataka, Maharashtra, Madhya Pradesh, Gujarat, Uttar Pradesh and Haryana to train social and political workers for mass education and grassroot work in backward pockets of the country.
-He has been a Member of Parliament since 1962 except for a brief period from 1984 to 1989.
-In 1989 he successfully contested both from his home constituency, Ballia, and the adjoining Maharajganj constituency in Bihar.
-He vacated the latter.
+He has set up around fifteen Bharat Yatra centers in different parts of the country including Kerala, Tamil Nadu, Karnataka, Maharashtra, Madhya Pradesh, Gujarat, Uttar Pradesh, and Haryana, in order to enable social and political activists to do extensive education and grassroots work.
+To be kept in the back pocket.
+Country.
+19.7 to 19.
+He has been a Member of Parliament since 1972, except for a short term till 9.
+He successfully contested from his home constituency Ballia and Maharajganj constituency in Bihar in 19 successfully.
+He evacuated the latter.